frederic-perez/AmE-dictionary/data/dictionary.md

 __twitch<sup>2</sup>__ _v_ :seven::hammer: (twitched) _The curtain was twitched._
 __twitchy__ _adj_ Characterized by jerky or spasmodic motion: _a cat's twitchy whiskers._
 __two__ :mute:[t~~w~~o]
+__two-dimensional__ _adj_ :astonished: Lacking the expected range or depth. _Syn_ flat _The actress's two-dimensional performance was especially disappointing given the emotional complexity of the character she was playing._
 __two-fold__ _adj_
 __two-time someone__ _idiom_ To be unfaithful to someone.
 __two-time__ _A two-time U.S. Open champion._